 Macrofouling is biofouling caused by the attachment and subsequent growth of visible plants and animals on structures and ships exposed to water.
 Macrofouling is large, distinct multicellular individual or colonial organisms visible to the human eye such as barnacles, tubeworms, mussels, fronds/filaments of algae, bryozoans, sea squirts and other large attached, encrusting or mobile organisms.

-We are grateful to our Brazilian correspondent Representações Proinde Ltda. for informing us of the aforementioned regulatory changes and refer to its Circular 24-06-2025 for details.
+We are grateful to our Brazilian correspondent, Representações Proinde Ltda., for drawing our attention to these regulatory developments and refer to its website for further details.

 The IMO has now agreed to deveop a legally binding framework for the control and management of ships' biofouling to minimize the transfer of invasive aquatic species, a “biofouling management convention”.
 The work on such a convention will commence in 2026, and a draft legal framework and recommendations on the way forward not finalised until 2029.
 Ratification to the agreed level will then be required for entry-into-force.